tom-dell/Plex-Meta-Manager-Configs/README.md

 ## A complex collection of documentaries using the tmdb_discover builder

-There are loads of options you can find in the documentation, we'll do one more, this time we'll build a collection of documentaries released after 2015, with a user score that is greater than, or equalling 6, sort them based on their rating, and limit the collection to 20 movies.
-We'll be using the [TMDB builder](https://metamanager.wiki/en/latest/metadata/builders/tmdb.html#tmdb-builders), and it's [dicover function](https://metamanager.wiki/en/latest/metadata/builders/tmdb.html#tmdb-discover) to achieve this.
+There are loads of builders you can find in the documentation, but we'll do one more together for safety.
+This time we'll build a collection of documentaries released after 2015, with a user score that is greater than, or equalling 6, sort them based on their rating, and limit the collection to 20 movies.
+It sounds like a lot, but I promise it's not that hard.
+We'll be using the [tmdb_discover](https://metamanager.wiki/en/latest/metadata/builders/tmdb.html#tmdb-discover) builder to achieve this.

 Again, first thing to do, is drop our template in, add a custom name, sort_title, summary, and poster, as well as the normal collection_order, and sync_mode.